U.S. Cross-Border Tax Advice, Planning, and Compliance Services for Professional Athletes

 Our approach to assisting professional athletes is based on the time we spend on a matter, not on a “celebrity factor.”
 As much as we would love to charge superstars super dollars, we believe in professionalism and high integrity of our team.

 Are you an agent working with professional athletes and need comprehensive and fast consultation?
 We can save your time and your client's money.

-“Brandon and Alex exhibit true professionalism and creativity in everything they do.
+“... and Alexey exhibit true professionalism and creativity in everything they do.
 They have the same passion for tax that hockey players have for the game of hockey.
 We enjoy working with them as they provide real value to our clients.”

 Stew Gavin, CFP